I know how it feels to bear with a canker sore. You can’t enjoy the food. Can’t talk freely in public. Its irritating! Right?

-Avoid food like chips, and roasts which increase friction while eating.
+Avoid food like chips, and roast which increase friction while eating.

-Patients with cheek biting habit have higher chances of canker sores.
+Patients with cheek-biting habits have higher chances of canker sores.
 Cheek biting increases the frequency of ulcerations.
-Cheek biting aggravates aphthous, but never cause them.
+Cheek biting aggravates aphthous but never causes them.

-Patients with cheek biting or teeth clenching habits should be cautious during ulcerations.
-Slight negligence can traumatise the aphthous ulcer-causing more damage and recurrences.
+Patients with cheek-biting or teeth-clenching habits should be cautious during ulcerations.
+Slight negligence can traumatise the aphthous causing more damage and recurrences.

 Medication can only produce symptomatic relief.
 They cannot cure canker sores.
 Most common medicines advised in treating canker sores are

-- Anaesthetic creams to provide a soothing effect.
+- Anesthetic creams provide a soothing effect.
 These creams come with benzocaine solutions which give numbness to the mucosa like Orajel canker cream.

 - Vitamin supplements for nutritional supply

 - Canker covers aid in forming a protective coat around the ulcer.
 They isolate ulcers from other irritants and help in fast healing.
 E.g. Dentek canker cover

 Remember!
 Always use medication only after a dental consultation.
 I have seen people self-diagnosing cold sores like canker sores.
 It could worsen the condition.